swisstopo/swissgeol-boreholes-dataextraction/README.For_Developers.md

       - `evaluation/`: Contains scripts for evaluating classification results.
       - `utils/`: Contains modules used for processing data for classification and all the existing classes.
       - `models/`: Contains modules used by the Bert-base classifier, like the model and the training pipeline.
-      - `main.py` : The main script to run the descritption classification pipeline.
+      - `main.py` : The main script to run the description classification pipeline.
     - `utils/` : Utility modules that are used by all pipelines.
-    - `scripts/`: Various utility scipts used to download the files or generate the ground truth.
+    - `scripts/`: Various utility scripts used to download the files or generate the ground truth.
   - `data/` : The data used by the project.
     - `output/` : output of the extraction pipeline
       - `draw/` : The directory where the PNG files are saved.